AshridgeTechnologies/elemento/stories/Backlog.md

 - Asks for login to gapi on every keystroke when a Firebase Publisher exists
 - Studio: Show errors in server side apps
 - Clear preview and state when load new app
-- Select in copied page selects the corresponding element in the page copied from
 - Dependencies error while editing blows up editor
 - No code generation error for unknown name in text element
-- Select does not respond to alt-click to highlight
 - Editor height styles allow property panel to be larger than container, so page scrolls up